 One way you can lower your energy use is by using smaller, more efficient appliances – like microwaves and slow cookers.
 Plus, these smaller appliances will help you save time, too!

-My slow cooker is one of my most used small appliances.
+My slow cooker is one of my most used small appliances which is why I have so many easy slow cooker recipes.
 It uses a lot less energy than my stove or over and, because it’s smaller, clean up is super easy (and uses less hot water).

 Saving energy can be quick, easy and convenient and you don’t have to sacrifice the quality of your family’s meals.
+Many of the recipes in this collection are healthy slow cooker recipes that you and you’re family will definitely love.
 Here are 30 days of the best slow cooker recipes!

 30 Days of the Best Crock Pot Recipes: